wotschofsky/sleep-timer/README.md

 ## How to compile yourself

 1. Install dependencies using npm or yarn
-2. Run the "build-scss" script
+2. Run the "build-sass" script
 3. Run the "build" script

 ## Screenshots